Todmorden: Landmarks

-Media
+Culture and media

+Local TV coverage is provided by BBC Yorkshire and ITV Yorkshire.
+Until 2009, local television was provided by BBC North West and ITV Granada.
+Radio stations that broadcast to Todmorden are BBC Radio Leeds, Capital Yorkshire, Heart Yorkshire and Greatest Hits Radio West Yorkshire.

+Todmorden's local newspaper is the Todmorden News owned by Johnston Press, now merged (since October 2015) with the Hebden Bridge Times from the neighbouring town by the same publisher.
+Singletrack, a national mountain biking magazine, is based in Todmorden.

+Filming

 Todmorden has been used as a location for the 1980s BBC TV police drama Juliet Bravo, Territorial Army series All Quiet on the Preston Front, parts of The League of Gentlemen, BBC TV miniseries Oranges Are Not the Only Fruit, the BBC1 series Life on Mars, a town in the book Spooks Blood and a film adaptation of the novel My Summer of Love.
 The BBC One crime drama series Happy Valley, written by Sally Wainwright (who grew up in nearby Sowerby Bridge), is filmed in and around the town, amongst other locations.
 In the 1980s, the town was used for two consecutive episodes of BBC fashion series The Clothes Show.

 Todmorden featured in the ITV paranormal show Strange but True which in their pilot episode from May 1993 investigated the UFO claims in the Todmorden area.
 The programme included a closed surgery in which Harold Shipman worked for a number of years, as well as the town hall (haunted by a grey lady), and Oddfellows Hall (known as Baxter's bar), which is haunted by a builder who died in the construction of the building in 1811.

-In February 2010, Todmorden featured in the BBC Radio 4 programme Costing the Earth: The New Diggers.
-Members of a guerrilla gardening group spoke about reclaiming unused land for growing vegetables, how this helps the local community and how it can be a driver for change.

-In September 2010, Todmorden received a visit from then-Prince Charles (his second visit to the town) who came to support Mary Clear's Incredible Edible project.

-Local TV coverage is provided by BBC Yorkshire and ITV Yorkshire.
-Until 2009, local television was provided by BBC North West and ITV Granada.

-Radio stations that broadcast to Todmorden are BBC Radio Leeds, Capital Yorkshire, Heart Yorkshire and Greatest Hits Radio West Yorkshire.

-Todmorden's local newspaper is the Todmorden News owned by Johnston Press, now merged (since October 2015) with the Hebden Bridge Times from the neighbouring town by the same publisher.

-Singletrack, a national mountain biking magazine, is based in Todmorden.